rrojan/CovidNP_API/README.md

 COVID NP: The automated COVID statistics scraper for Nepali data.

-Access data for your web/mobile applications through an API, or query the data with powerful filters like date, province, district, gender, etc for your data projects!
+Access data for your web/mobile applications through an API, or query the data with powerful filters like date, province, district, gender, etc for your ML projects!

 ### Showcase: [https://covidnp.xyz](https://covidnp.xyz)